robert-smith-07/liveshades/README.md

 Meant to be used attached to glasses, but can fit in a pocket as well.

-Tested with a 1500Mah battery and it last around six hours.
+Tested with a 1500Mah battery and it lasted around six hours.

 At the press of a button last few minutes of video are recorded.
 The video is constantly recording but cycled out to save space.